 The degree plus microcredential is ideal

 I have a college aged son and I want him to get his IT degree.
 I hope he does it in 4 years to save me some money!
 It’s a wonderful maturing environment where you learn to think and develop your people skills.
 The idea of a degree will not diminish.
 But I also want him to go beyond the campus walls to pursue a microcredential to gain a hirable skill set.
 In my professional sector of GIS, it might be a web architect certification on AWS to learn cloud.
 You might take the specialty certification tests from ESRI on things like AGOL, Python, or Utility Network.
-Or you might go to Bootcamp GIS to get a GIS certificate through SME shortcourses.
+Or you might go to a GIS Bootcamp to get a GIS certificate through Subject Matter Expert shortcourses.
 Coursera is one of the leaders in building certifications and teaming with colleges to do exactly this with a number of topics.

 Proof of crossing the skills gap